-AbstractThe goal of the course is to make students able to navigate and become active participants in the changing and increasingly complex service economy.
+AbstractThe goal of the course is to teach how to navigate and actively participate in an increasingly complex and constantly changing service economy.

 Intended learning outcomes

 After the course, the student should be able to:

 - Reflect on the relationship between fading enterprises boundaries, globalization, offshoring, knowledge management, as well as spatial and relational distance and apply it in the context of services creation, provision, and management in a service economy.

 - Describe and discuss your personal role as part of modern workforce and accompanying chances and risks in a globalised service economy.